Making air fryer ribs that are fall off the bone is easier than you would think and the Ninja Foodi grill makes the process simple!

 Pork ribs really get tender and fall off the bone between 190-205F.
 Pork is technically cooked and safe to eat at 145F but the magic happens above 165F when the hard-working muscle fibers relax and become tender.

 Using tin foil is really the difference between tender ribs, and fall off the bone tender ribs!
 It also protects any sugary add on's like your favorite bbq sauce or brown sugar from burning while cooking.
+The same hold's true for country-style ribs or beef short ribs, and you can see our method for making them in this recipe.

 Fall Off The Bone Ribs Recipe